 Also, don’t hesitate on inquiring about the alcohol content in the desserts, the staff would gladly help you choose ones that do not contain alcohol.
 However, those are very rare and are usually clearly signed.

-#HHWT Tip: A word of advice, although it is very tempting to have lunch there, I would personally not recommend it.
+of advice, although it is very tempting to have lunch there, I would personally not recommend it.
 Brunch or tea is the best time to check out both Food Hall and Selfridges Kitchen because Oxford Street is one of the busiest shopping streets.
 Don’t forget to get your personalised Nutella jars when you’re there!